sqroot-eu/sqroot.eu/_posts/2014/2014-06-16-boxofwords-arduino-based-suggestion-generator-for-improvisers.markdown

 <h2>The PCB</h2>

 Soldering the PCB was a challenge on its own.
-I've tried to make a PCB before, failed twice, <a href="https://sqroot.eu/2014/attiny85-melody-module/">succeeded once</a>.
+I've tried to make a PCB before, failed twice, <a href="{{ site.url }}/2014/attiny85-melody-module">succeeded once</a>.
 The task involves working with delicate parts, lots of small wires and tin.
 There's always a chance for something shorting.

 I spent a whole day with preparing the wires (instead of soldering ribbon cable directly to the board I opted for a more modular, but complex solution and used headers) and soldering the parts together.
 At the end of the day, I was spent but victorious: all of the connections worked, there were no shorts and I had my spiders-nest of a PCB, ready for action.